swannodette/swannodette.github.com/_posts/2013-03-25-stlc-redux---part-ii.md

   `(~'fn ~(nom/tie x e)))
 </pre>

-It just take two values, a nom and an expression.
+It just takes two values, a nom and an expression.
 It then constructs a Clojure sequence which which starts with the symbol
 $\mathtt{fn}$.
 This is just to ensure that the output is comprehensible and importantly - executable Clojure code.
 The body of the function is